autofac/Documentation/docs/register/prop-method-injection.rst

 When the component is resolved, Autofac will populate the ``Logger`` and ``ConfigReader`` properties as if they were constructor parameters.
 The ``Context`` property will be treated like a standard property and will not be populated by default.

-You can use any valid combination of access modifiers on required properties, however, ``public required ... { protected get; init; }`` is recommended as it provides access and visibility that are similar to constructors: the property is only settable at construction and not publicly visible to other classes.
+You can use any valid combination of access modifiers on required properties, however, ``public required ... { protected get; init; }`` is used in these examples as it provides access and visibility that are similar to constructors: the property is only settable at construction and not publicly visible to other classes.

 Required property injection also works automatically in all base classes with required properties: